 Learn more about Pamela Weiss

 Solwazi has been practicing and teaching Buddhism and mindfulness meditation for over 20 years, with a focus on Vipassana since 2003.
 He has studied/practiced in Thailand, Burma, India, and South Africa.
 He is certified as a Community Dharma Leader by Jack Kornfield and Spirit Rock Meditation Center and a graduate of the four-year Spirit Rock Teacher Training Program.
 Solwazi worked for over 20 years as a health educator and national trainer for the Colorado Department of Public Health and Environment and the U.S. Centers for Disease Control.
 He leads mindfulness meditation classes and retreats in the Denver metropolitan area.
 He…

 Learn more about Solwazi Johnson

-Yong Oh began meditating through the Soto Zen tradition and eventually transitioned to study, practice and teach in the Insight tradition.
-Yong serves as a teacher on the Dharma Council for the Durango Dharma Center and has sat on the board of directors since 2019.
-He also teaches for the Chattanooga Insight Meditation group, and has taught retreats at Insight Meditation Society and Spirit Rock Meditation Center.
-Yong is a graduate of Spirit Rock’s two-year Community Dharma Leaders program and the Sacred Mountain Sangha two-year Dharmapala training, taught by his primary teachers Kittisaro and Thanissara.
-He is also a graduate…
+Yong Oh serves as a teacher on the Dharma Council for the Durango Dharma Center and has sat on the board of directors since 2019.
+Yong began meditating through the Soto Zen tradition and eventually transitioned to study, practice, and teach in the Insight tradition.
+He is a visiting teacher for the Chattanooga Insight Meditation group, and teaches retreats at the Insight Meditation Society, Spirit Rock Meditation Center, and Vallecitos Mountain Retreat Center.
+Yong is a graduate of Spirit Rock Meditation Center’s two-year Community Dharma Leaders program and the Sacred Mountain Sangha two-year Dharmapala training, taught by his primary teachers…

 Learn more about Yong Oh